claudiobritof/Upload-DB-and-Poker-SQL-queries/README.md

 # Upload-DB-and-Poker-SQL-queries
-  Uploading a local database and using SQL queries to answer questions related to customer results and profitability on a Online Poker Platform.
+  This repository contains SQL queries and instructions for uploading a local database and using SQL queries to perform data analysis on real customer results from an online poker platform.
+The provided queries aim to answer specific questions related to customer activity and profitability.

 Given two “.csv” files, containing: